Study Away Policies

 • Dismissal from the program.
 Underage or illegal use of alcohol or other drugs are grounds for such dismissal.

-Students may use any form of financial aid except student employment to pay for a WSU-approved study away program and may file an amended FAFSA application based on additional costs of the program.
-Enrollment in six or more credits during the summer term is necessary for a student to be eligible to receive financial aid.
+Students may use any form of financial aid except student employment to pay for a WSU-approved study away program.
+They may file an amended FAFSA application based on additional costs of the program.
+Students should make an appointment with Financial Aid to clarify their aid amounts for summer programs.

-Students who choose to withdraw from WSU in order to apply to a non-approved program are ineligible for Federal and State financial aid, including WSU restricted and unrestricted scholarships or loans.
+Students who choose to withdraw from WSU to apply to a non-approved program are ineligible for Federal and State financial aid, including WSU restricted and unrestricted scholarships or loans.

 Students studying on semester programs pay a program fee that may include WSU tuition (for exchange programs) or, for other programs, host costs for tuition, as well as room and board paid on site, and other fees depending on the program.
-A WSU non-refundable application fee is required; some programs may have an additional application fee.
-A confirmation deposit is paid to the Study Abroad office within one month of the application deadline and is applied to the cost of the program.
+A WSU non-refundable application fee is required, and some programs may have an additional application fee.
+A confirmation deposit is paid to the Study Abroad office within 1 month of the application deadline and is applied to the cost of the program.

 Students studying on WSU faculty-led programs pay a program fee in addition to differential tuition for the WSU course(s) associated with the program.
 A confirmation deposit is required with the program application and is applied to the program cost.